SteveDeJongh/LS_170/review.md

 11. **Explain briefly what are OCI and TCP/IP models?
 What is the purpose of having models like that?**
 TCP/IP and OCP models are models of the layered system of network communications.
 The use of having these models is breaking down and modularizing the transmission of data for each step in the system.

 The TCP/IP model divides it's layers in terms of the scope of communication within each layer, while the OSI model divides the layers in terms of the functions that each layer provides.
-These models are usuful for gainign a broad-bursh view of how a system works as a whole, and for modularziign different levels of responsibility within that system.
+These models are useful for gaining a bigger picture view of how the networking system works as a whole, and for breaking down different levels of responsibility within that system.

 12. **What is PDU?
 What is its role?**
 A PDU (protocol data Unit) is an amout or block of data transferred over a network.
 Different protocols or protocol layers refer to PRUs by different names.
+Physical Layer = No PDU as the data is transported as bits along the physical medium.
-Link/Data Link layer = Frame
+Link/Data Link layer = Ethernet Frame
-Internet/Network layer= Packet
+Internet/Network layer= IP Packet
-Transprot Layer = TCP segement, or UDP datagram.
+Transport Layer = TCP segement, or UDP datagram.
+Application Layer = HTTP Request/Response

 13. **What is Data Payload?**
-The data payload portion of a PDU is simply the the data that we want to transport over the network.
+The data payload portion of a PDU is simply the actual data that we want to transport over the network.
+The payload of one layer is tpyically the entire PDU of the layer above, this is how network communication enables encapsulation and abstracts one layer of communication from another.

 14. **What is the relationship between PDU and Data Payload?**
 The entire PDU at one layer is set as the payload for the PDU at the layer below.
-For example, the payload for a TCP segement transport layer is the HTTP request at the application layer.
+For example, the payload for a TCP segment at transport layer is the HTTP request at the application layer, and the payload for a packet at the internet layer would be the TCP segement.

 15. **Explain How lower-level protocols work in general?**
 Protocols at one layer don't need to know anything about how a protocol at another layer is implemented in order for those protocols to interact.
 It can independently complete its specific communication task without information from other layers.

-It creates a system wherby a lower layer effectives provides a 'service' to the layer above it.
+It creates a system whereby a lower layer effectively provides a 'service' to the layer above it.

 16. **What is encapsulation in the context of networking?**
-Encapsulation in the context of networking is essentially hiding data from one layer by encapsulating it within a data unit of the layer below.
+Encapsulation in the context of networking is essentially hiding data from one layer above by encapsulating it within a data unit of the layer below as payload.

 17. **Why do we need encapsulation?**
 Encapsulation is useful as it allows the different layers to work completely independently of each other, allowing each protocol at each layer to do it's job without context from any other layer.